rhomobile/rhomobile-docs/eb/en/edge/api/signature.md

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

 * Constant: EB.Signature.OUTPUT_FORMAT_IMAGE - String: image Outputs the signature capture image into an image file.
 The compression method and extension of the image file can be specified in compressionFormat.
 * Constant: EB.Signature.OUTPUT_FORMAT_DATAURI - String: dataUri Outputs the signature capture image as a DataURI string.
-(Not available on iOS).
 ####Access